shreyagupta2910/krishiculture/README.md

 Promoting the schemes announced by the central government and providing the necessary details and links for the same.

+### Future Prospective:-
-Additionally we can use IR technology to detect the plant defect at early stages and here save the stock to be produced.
+1. We can use IR technology to detect the plant disease at a very early stage.
+This technology uses the temperature spectrum in analysing the crop.
+The temperature difference causd by transpiration helps the farmer in knowing if the crop is affectd or not at a very early stage.
+This will ensure good and healthy crop production
+2. We can also try to eliminate all the middle men and just have the government intervenene to regulate the taxes and prices of the crops.
+This will remove all the additional costs on the products available in the market.